molpopgen/fwdpp/doc/md/policies.md

 \section TutPolicies Policy requirements in fwdpp

 This section discusses the requirements placed on policies in __fwdpp__.
 These requirements are essentially standards placed on data types in order to ensure that simulations behave properly.
-(Note that ``behave properly'' is not the same as ``are implemented correctly''!
+(Note that ""behave properly'' is not the same as "are implemented correctly''!
 It is totally possible to have a simulation that compiles with no warnings and runs without crashing but is not the model you had in mind.)
 The policy requirements are enforced during compilation, such that a nonconforming policy cannot result in a compiled simulation program.

 In the following sections, we will discuss policy requirements, how the built-in policies work, and also create some new policies.
 We'll build some policies for a simple quantitative trait with selection simulation, and later on combine them all to see how __KTfwd::sample\_diploid__ would actually be called (for the case of a constant-sized population in an individual-based simulation).
 For additional and more complex examples, see the code for the example programs that come with the library.